12 Sep 2019 | 5 min read

 Let’s put up interesting data.

-In a significant relief to them, the Government of India announced the Start-up Campaign in 2015 with Rs 10,000 crore start-up funding pool.
+In a significant relief to them, the Government of India announced the Start-up Campaign in 2015 with a Rs 10,000 crore start-up funding pool.
 This is a constructive step towards promoting entrepreneurship in the country.
 There are huge numbers of start-ups currently existing in India and to cater to their requirements, the Government of India has devised various schemes of business loans for start-ups.
 One such notable example is of SIDBI.
-Small Industries Development Bank of India (SIDBI) also offers fund to start-ups and MSMEs directly instead of channelizing through banks.
+Small Industries Development Bank of India (SIDBI) also offers funds to start-ups and MSMEs directly instead of channelizing through banks.
 Government subsidy loan for business is offered at lower interest rates than that from private banks by almost 300 basis points.
-Some of the most popular schemes offered by Government of India for start-ups and MSMEs include:
+Some of the most popular schemes offered by the Government of India for start-ups and MSMEs include:

+4#.
 Sustainable Finance Scheme – Here, the funding is available for the businesses working in green energy, renewable energy, technology hardware, and non-renewable energy segments.
 Headed by SIDBI, this scheme intends to provide support to the value chain of cleaner production/energy efficiency, and sustainable development project.

+5#.
 Credit Guarantee Scheme (CGS) – These are suitable for both kinds of businesses - those who are in the initial phases, and also those who require funds to expand their businesses.
 It includes service and manufacturing sector industries; however educational, institutional, agriculture, and retail trade are excluded from applying for this scheme.
 Under this scheme, a business loan of up to Rs 2 crore can be raised.

+6#.
 Coir Udyami Yojana – The primary aim of this scheme is to set up coir units across India.
 This Coir Board heads this scheme, and the fund's project costs up to Rs 10 Lakh.
 The rate of interest will be at par with the base rate.
 The total lending fund should not exceed 25% of the total cost of the project.

+7#.
 National Bank for Agriculture and Rural Development (NABARD)- NABARD is focussed on providing refinance to lending institutions in rural areas.
 The bank aims to provide and regulate other facilities that help to promote and develop agriculture, cottage, small industries, handicrafts, and village industries.

 Applying for a business loan at a private bank is different from applying at a government bank.
 The difference lies in interest rates, processing fees, processing time, and repayment policies.
 One has to consider the following points before making out a decision -

-Private Banks in most of the cases, channelize their customers via Direct Selling Agents (DSA’s).
+Processing Fee: Private Banks in most of the cases, channelize their customers via Direct Selling Agents (DSA’s).
 These agents charge fees to source the customers, which the banks ultimately charge from the customers in one form or another.
 The Public Sector Banks charge comparatively lower interest rates as their sourcing of customers have a direct approach.

-If in case you need the funds urgently, go for a private bank.
+Processing Time: If in case you need the funds urgently, go for a private bank.
 They disburse loans faster, to meet their targets and deadlines.

-Private sector banks score better than that of public sector banks in terms of service and efficiency.
+Efficiency: Private sector banks score better than that of public sector banks in terms of service and efficiency.
 In public banks, the effort is much more from a borrower’s side.

-A public bank gives an applicant the flexibility to pre-pay as per his/her wish.
+Prepayment: A public bank gives an applicant the flexibility to pre-pay as per his/her wish.
 However, in case of a private bank, an applicant can start pre-payment only after 6 months from the date of disbursement.